Renal Tumors down arrow

 Standard Risk

-Patients given dactinomycin, doxorubicin and vincristine and are NOT given radiation therapy (RT):
+Patients given dactinomycin, doxorubicin and vincristine and were NOT given radiation therapy (RT):

 • Stage II, FH, Wilms tumor with any weight of tumor or any patient age